-Tuross Head is set on a low-lying headland perched between twin lakes, with stunning ocean beaches stretching north and south.
+Tuross Head is set on a low-lying headland perched between twin lakes fed by the Tuross River, with stunning ocean beaches stretching north and south.

 Tuross Head is a place many visitors never want to leave.
 Spend time here and you are bound to meet someone who has done just that.

 Set on a low-lying headland perched between twin lakes, and with stunning ocean beaches stretching north and south, the small village is surrounded by magnificent waterways.